julianxhokaxhiu/FFNx/docs/mods/video_encoding_guide.md

 - The video files from the PC2000 and Steam editions of FF8 are (almost) tv range.
      - The bink encoder used for the videos in FF8's 2000 PC release is buggy and uses 16-234 for limited-range luma.
 (This affects the Steam FF8 videos too, because they are simple upscales of the PC2000 videos.)
 FFNx will correct for this if the color matrix metadata is left blank.
 - Conversion from full range to tv range should be avoided because color data is irreparably discarded.
 This tends to cause [color banding](https://en.wikipedia.org/wiki/Colour_banding).
-- Several ffmpeg-based video players (notably including VLC) suffer from a bug in which, under certain circumstances, they apply an unnecessary and incorrect tv->pc range conversion to video that is already full range.
+- Several ffmpeg-based video players (notably including VLC) suffer from a bug in which, under certain circumstances, they apply an unnecessary and incorrect range conversion.
 FFNx does **_NOT_** have this bug.
 - The color range of an unlabeled video can be ascertained using the [histogram filter for VapourSynth](https://vsdb.top/plugins/hist) or [AviSynth](http://avisynth.nl/index.php/Histogram).
 (See the AviSynth link for useful documentation.)

 ### Transfer Characteristics (Gamma)